 Be aware that you may accidently and unbeknown to yourself stumble on a website that appears to be a payday loan company, but in fact they are a loan broker.
-These companies are not going to give you a loan themselves, instead they will make you fill in an application form and will then give you a range of companies who, based on your circumstances, are more likely to give you a loan.
+These companies are not going to provide you a loan , instead they will make you fill in an application form and will then give you a range of companies who, according to your circumstances, are more likely to give you a loan.

 There are some websites who will charge you something known as a brokers fee, you need to avoid such sites as there is usually no benefits to be had from apply for a loan from such a site and they will charge you often without it being obvious they are doing so, simply for filling out their online application form!